 - Scenery Porn: Massive sets, desert landscapes and windswept mountains on widescreen cinematography.

-- Seldom-Seen Species: The Noahs Ark segment had a number of them such as sloth bears, sun bears, Asiatic black bears, wallabies and miniature zebu cattle.
+- Seldom-Seen Species: The Noahs Ark segment had a number of them such as blackbuck, sarus cranes, sloth bears, sun bears, Asiatic black bears, wallabies, marabous and miniature zebu cattle.
+One of the camels was a F1 hybrid between a dromedary and a Bactrian.

 - Sword & Sandal: Obviously, though with relatively less "sword" this time.